 The Collectors Circle is a small group of collectors (of many varied objects) living in London.

 www.mernicks.com is pleased to provide a web presence for the Collectors Circle where they can publish their collections, in whole or in part.

-Please look at this site where you will find links to seven sub sites detailing, what I hope, are interesting items or collections.
+Please look at this site where you will find links to twenty three sub sites detailing, what I hope, are interesting items or collections.